CONTACT US

 Pace of developmentFastVery Fast

-Svelte is a compiler that, when building an app, simply transforms it into JavaScript code.
-This means it doesn’t need to add any overhead code to run in the browser when your app updates DOM, making the entire process nice and smooth.
+Compared to React, Svelte can be considered more reactive.
+It’s a compiler that, when building an app, simply transforms it into JavaScript code.
+It doesn’t need to add any overhead to run in the browser when your app updates DOM, making the entire process nice and smooth.

 Testing